How To Cook Broccoli Rabe: The Very Best Method

 What’s the Difference Between Broccoli Rabe and Broccolini?

-Broccoli rabe is very similar in name and appearance to Broccolini, which is a hybrid cross between regular broccoli and Chinese broccoli.
-It’s green with long stalks, small florets, and maybe a few leaves attached, and tends to be fairly sweet in flavor.
+- Broccolini: A hybrid cross between regular broccoli and Chinese broccoli.
+It’s green with long stalks, small florets, and a few leaves attached, and tends to be fairly sweet in flavor.

-As much as I love a bitter flavor in food, cooking broccoli rabe straight-up leaves it way more bitter than I like.
-The easiest way to get some of that bitter flavor out is by blanching it first.
-Just a quick minute in boiling water gets enough of the bitterness out and jumpstarts the cooking.
-It’s an extra step for sure, but it makes the broccoli rabe much more palatable and ready to be used in salads, or, my favorite method of cooking, a quick sauté.
-If you’re planning to sauté, let the broccoli rabe drain on some towels for a few minutes to dry off first.
+The easiest way to rid broccoli rabe of some of its bitter flavor is by blanching it first.
+Just a quick dip in boiling water extracts enough of the bitterness and jumpstarts the cooking.
+Blanching is an extra step, but it makes the broccoli rabe much more palatable and ready for salads, pastas, or, my favorite — a quick sauté.

 How to Sauté Broccoli Rabe

-When sautéing broccoli rabe, I like to load up on strong flavorings like garlic and red pepper flakes.
-For a bunch of broccoli rabe, three cloves of garlic may seem like a lot, but that strong flavor really complements the little bit of bitterness left in the greens.
-Cook the sliced garlic and red pepper flakes in a good glug of olive oil, then toss in the blanched broccoli rabe and some salt and sauté until well-coated and fragrant.
-Don’t forget to serve with lemon wedges for squeezing — the brightness of the juice balances out some of the earthiness in the broccoli rabe.
-Eat as a side dish, stuff into a sausage hoagie, toss with pasta, or even use it to top pizza.
+Broccoli rabe loves strong flavorings like garlic and red pepper flakes.
+For a bunch of broccoli rabe, three cloves of garlic may seem like a lot, but this is one vegetable that can handle it.
+Cook the sliced garlic and red pepper flakes in olive oil, then toss in the blanched broccoli rabe and some kosher salt and sauté until fragrant.

 Prep time 5 minutes